 Engineering consultant HDR Engineering, Inc. has completed the Planning Phase which consisted of an Existing Conditions analysis, a City Design Standard analysis, and development and evaluation of several Alternative design concepts.
 The final design decision has been made based on the input offered at the Public Meeting held on May 24, 2012.
 The Planning Phase of a project typically lasts 12 -27 months.

 During the Design phase, construction drawings for the concept selected during the planning phase are developed.
 Many details must be addressed including the determination of specific pipe sizes and alignments, channel widths and lining types, inlet sizes and locations, utility relocations, and easement locations.
-Personnel from City of Charlotte, the engineering consultant, land surveyors, wetland specialists, and geotechnical engineers will be working in the area collecting information necessary to complete the design.
+Personnel from the City of Charlotte, the engineering consultant, land surveyors, wetland specialists, and geotechnical engineers will be working in the area collecting information necessary to complete the design.
 The design phase typically lasts 21-34 months.

 During the permitting phase, the required water quality permits are obtained from Federal and State governments.
 The permitting phase of a project typically last 3 to 9 months but may overlap other phases.

 The City’s Real Estate staff works with citizens and businesses to acquire Storm Drainage Easements (SDEs) and Temporary Construction Easements (TCEs).
 The City requests that SDEs and TCEs be donated to provide access to your property to make the recommended improvements and provide future maintenance.
 The Easement Acquisition phase typically lasts 9 to 12 months and must be completed before entering the Bid phase.

 Throughout construction, efforts will be made to minimize disruption to nearby property owners.
 Construction of proposed improvements will be supervised by a City Inspector.
 Notifications of key construction dates and will be mailed to residents prior to construction.
-Because projects vary in size, the typical construction phase of a project can last from 3 months to over 2 years.
+Construction will begin at the downstream end of the project along the channel between Forest Park Drive and Freedom Park.

 Doug Lozner, P.E.